-JSTQL is designed to closely mimic the style of the examples required in the TC39 process [25].
+JSTQL is designed to closely mimic the style of the examples required in the TC39 process [27].
 We chose to design it this way to specifically make this tool fit the use-case of the committee.
-The idea behind this project is to gather early user feedback on syntactic proposals, this would mean the main users of this kind of tool is the committee themselves.
+Since the idea behind this project is to gather early user feedback on syntactic proposals, the users of this kind of til is the committee themselves, as they are the ones that want user feedback.

-JSTQL is just written using text, most Domain-specific languages have some form of tooling to make the process of using the DSL simpler and more intuitive.
-JSTQL has an extension built for Visual Studio Code, see Figure 3.1, this extension supports many common features of language servers, it supports auto completion, it will produce errors if fields are defined wrong or are missing parameters.
+Writing a proposal definition in JSTQL is done with text, most domain-specific languages have some form of tooling to make the process of using the DSL simpler and more intuitive.
+JSTQL has an extension built for Visual Studio Code, see Figure 3.1.
+This extension supports auto completion, error checking, and other common IDE features.